GEOS-DEV/GEOS/src/docs/sphinx/developerGuide/Contributing/CodeRules.rst

   - GPU kernel errors cause immediate kernel termination, adding potentially costly branches,
   - Error handling on device has significant performance and cache impact,
   - GPU error handling may be unsupported depending on the platform / device,
-  - Can cause deadlocks in parallel execution.
+  - Can cause deadlocks in parallel execution (`as discussed here<https://forums.developer.nvidia.com/t/exit-1-in-device/26106/3>`_, a rank can die, then the other ranks will wait for it at next MPI call).

 .. dropdown:: Example: Kernel error handling (debug only)
    :icon: code